Junk Food Wrecking Your Health?

 We all succumb to eating junk food – especially when we are on the go and more than likely you know it’s bad for you, but just how bad?
 This author breaks down some of the potential consequences of continually eating junk food!
 It’s our scared straight approach!

 Thanks to our busy schedules and fast paced life, junk food is the preferred food of choice for many people.

 Tacos, burgers, and French fries have become part of the modern world’s favorite diet.
 These quick meals are not only delicious, but they are easily available at affordable rates.
 Fast food chains entice Customers with lucrative meal deals and discounts.

 Customers are made to believe that they are paying less for a tasty and nutritious meal.

-In reality, the quick and tasty meals contain fat and salt in high concentration with low calcium and fiber.
+In reality, quick and tasty meals contain fat and salt in high concentrations with low calcium and fiber.
 These foods can cause chronic diseases and severe health problems when consumed regularly.